apache/ignite-extensions/modules/gatling-ext/README.md

 Names of operations to be used in report are specified via the `as` keyword.

-Async operations are supported as well via the `async` keyword.
-The limitation is that it is only available outside the transactions.
+Async operations are also supported via the `async` keyword.
+The limitation is that it's only available outside the transactions.

 ```scala